nadiia-tsytsylina/nadiia-tsytsylina/README.md

 Successfully completed a three-month internship at ZenBitTech on Full-Stack developer position.
 During this time, I mastered many new technologies and improved my skills.
 After the internship, I can say with confidence that my approach to writing code has radically changed and I gained incredible work experience
 Also, I have experience in following Agile /Scrum methodology when working in a team.
 I am diligent in completing my tasks promptly and never fail to meet deadlines.

-Skills: REACT / NEXT JS / REDUX / NODE JS / MONGODB / MYSQL/ NEST JS / TYPEORM / JS / TS / HTML5 / CSS3
+Skills: REACT / NEXT JS / REDUX / NODE JS / MONGODB / MYSQL / NEST JS / TYPEORM / JS / TS / HTML5 / CSS3

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=nadiia-tsytsylina&theme=buefy)